Canals and Waterways

 Salford Quays…Old Docks…Media City

-Next tour: Saturday 7 May 2022.
-Meet: Salford Quays Metrolink stop, 2.30pm.
-Booking: Please press here to book with eventbrite.
-Huge docks which once harboured the world’s ocean-going liners mow frame gleaming museums of the modern age and the megalithic towers of Media City alongside a world famous canal, as deep as the Suez, …
+Next tour: Friday 1 March 2024.
+Meet: Salford Quays Metrolink stop, 12 noon.
+Booking: Please press here to book with Eventbrite.
+Huge docks which once harboured the world’s ocean-going liners.
+Gleaming museums of the modern age.
+A world famous canal, as deep as Suez, as powerful as the Panama.
+Here a new city has risen; …

 Continue reading